ManicMiners/docs/_pages/EventChains.md

 The wait event will suspend the current event chain.
 During the time waiting, other timers and triggers are allowed to run.
 When the specific time duration has exprired, the event chain will then run the events after the wait event.
 Internally the engine deals with the same event being called by changing the name of the current running eventchain to an internal name that is slightly different and unique.
 Once the wait period has expired, it is renamed back to its original name.
 There is nothing the script developer needs to do - this is an internal implementation.
 But it is how the same event can be executed while a prior event is executing the wait.
 Thus you can have multiple event chains waiting at the same time - including multiple invocations of the same event chain.

 Since all variables are global, one must be careful of these cases and deal with it.

+## End of event chain.
+It is highly recommended that every event chain be ended with a blank line.
+This makes reading the script much easier - given how hard script is already to read due to lack of supported indentation and spaces.

+But technically anything other than a comment line and an event line will end the current event chain.
+Variable declarations, the end of the script section, if/when trigger lines and a new event chain will all end the current event chain.
+Thus it is possible to not have any blank lines in a script - it is just very difficult to read.